TheSilver1023/Color-Display-MCBE/guides/EN.md

 - ## What is it for?
-It allows you to create color screens using the intensity of redstone droplets.
+It allows you to create color display using the signal strength of redstone dust.
 So you have 16 possibilities.
-Besides, you can edit the images of each intensity to display what you want!
+Besides, you can edit the assets of each signal strength to display what you want!

 ![displays](assets/image.jpg)

 ---

 - ## How does it work?
-You simply place a comparator where you want the screen, right-click it with a compass, and if you see the message `Block added as...` in the chat, place a redstone droplet and you're done!
+You simply place a comparator where you want the display, right-click it with a compass, and if you see the message `Block added as...` in the chat, place a redstone dust and you're done!

-Now, to display the other colors, you just need to adjust the redstone intensity.
+Now, to display the other colors, you just need to adjust the signal strength.

 ![tutorial](assets/tutorial.gif)

 ---

-- ## Editing images
+- ## Editing assets
-If you want to edit the images, you can go to the [Resource Pack](https://github.com/TheSilver1023/Color-Display/tree/main/Color%20Display/Resource%20Pack) and in the `particles` folder you will find the image `redstone_assets.jpg`
+If you want to edit the assets, you can go to the [Resource Pack](https://github.com/TheSilver1023/Color-Display/tree/main/Color%20Display/Resource%20Pack) and in the `particles` folder you will find the image `redstone_assets.jpg`

 ![tutorial](assets/image2.jpg)